 “I couldn’t believe it to be honest,” says Reitherman.
 “I was overwhelmed; we’re halfway through the tour and I’m already having the time of my life.”

-When in Northern California do as the Humboldtians do, go crabbing.
-Except when there is a harmful going on.
+When in Northern California, do as the Humboldtians do, go crabbing.
+Except when there is a harmful red tide going on.
 Then you don’t go crabbing.
 You go eating.
 But here’s what to do when you can go back in.

 Crab.
 Dungeness Crab.
 Metacarcinus magister.
 Named by the English Naval Captain George Vancouver after the arrowhead-shaped headland in Kent, England, this super middleweight gets its name from the town of Dungeness in Washington’s Juan de Fuca Strait, the watery border between the U.S. and Canada.
 Native only of the Pacific coast with commercial fisheries from Alaska to Point Conception, California, “Dungies” are trap-caught, which allows for the release of bycatch (inadvertent fish caught in trap), and therefore considered sustainable by Monterey Bay Aquarium’s Seafood Watch.

 “Kaiyote” is not a word.
 It’s a made up word, but it kind of sounds like peyote and coyote – it’s a word that involved the listeners creativity as to how they perceive it.
 So it reminds you of things but it’s nothing specific.
 When I looked it up on online it was like a bird appreciation society around the world, so for me that was a great omen, because I’m a bird lady.
 A hiatus is essentially a pause, it’s a moment in time.
 So, to me, a hiatus is taking a pause in your life to take in your surroundings, have a full panoramic view of your experiences and absorbing, and “kaiyote” is expressing them in a way involves the listeners creativity.